lalitm1004/lm04-blog/src/content/blog/002-oxigrad-01.md

 	ADD --> Z
 ```

-Using a value based hash impl would cause us to get an incorrect value since both `X` and `Y` occur twice in `Z`'s origin tree.
+Using a value-based hash implementation would cause incorrect gradients, since both `X` and `Y` occur twice in `Z`'s origin tree.
 You would end up with only $\frac{1}{2}$ the actual gradient value.

 Thus we switch to a pointer based hash impl.
 This makes it so we don't revisit nodes on a given origin tree twice. `XY1` and `XY2` both hold a reference to the same `X` but those references have different pointer values.
 Using this approach we get the correct gradients assigned to every node in a graph.

 ## Conclusion
 There we have it.
 A simple autograd engine implemented in rust.
-To top it off, we just add pyo3 as a dependency.
-Write a few wrapper functions and package it up to be used in python.
-I'll write a blog post about it sometime soon.
+To top it off, we just add `pyo3` as a dependency, write a few wrapper functions, and package it up to be used in Python.
+I'll write a blog post about training a neural net using oxigrad soon.